 This one-of-a-kind educational program aims to educate healthcare professionals in state-of-the-art approaches to integrative pediatrics and current science as it applies to autism spectrum disorders.
 This includes a review of evidence-based approaches and examination of cutting-edge and innovative therapies currently being researched.
 This educational offering will create and enhance and a knowledge base in the area of integrative pediatrics for the healthcare professional and, thereby, increase their understanding and knowledge of integrative pediatrics.
 Knowledge of integrative approaches to the pediatric population will increase a practitioner's ability to understand current complementary therapies the patient is using as well as to augment the practitioner’s ability to advise or implement integrative approaches that will benefit patients.

-Please note: Preregistration by March 31, 2016, is required for this program.
+Please note: Preregistration is required for this program.

 Faculty members for this program are comprised of credentialed physicians and researchers.

 THURSDAY, MAY 26, 2016: This is a full lecture day from 7:45 am to 6:00 pm (check-in at 7:30 am).
 General AutismOne 2016 Conference preregistration is required as prerequisite.
 Only qualified individuals reviewed and approved by organizers of this program will be admitted.
 Non-approval to the program will result in a refund.
-CME program preregistration is due by March 31, 2016.
+CME program preregistration is required by April 26, 2016.

 There are a limited number of non-CME-attendee seats -- for Thursday only -- for those who wish to hear the information but who do not need CME units.
 Please provide your email address and phone number when you preregister.
 These attendees will be vetted in advance before an observer badge is (or is not) issued.

 Thursday will offer information on topics including the following: